geoscixyz/em/content/case_histories/do27do18tkc/data.rst

 The negative :math:`\frac{\partial B_z}{\partial t}` data recorded by both time-domain systems may be indicative of chargeable material.
-From a kimberlite exploration perspective however, the existence of an IP signal is not necessarily significant.
+However, from a kimberlite exploration perspective, the existence of an IP signal is not necessarily significant.
 Ice and near surface clays are known to be chargeable and often considered to be *EM noise*.
 The challenge is to differentiate between the noise and the usable signal.
 If successful, we would